Big Mac

-The Big Mac is a hamburger sold by the international fast food restaurant chain McDonald's.
-It was introduced in the Greater Pittsburgh area in 1967 and across the United States in 1968.
-It is one of the company's flagship products and signature dishes.
-The Big Mac contains two beef patties, cheese, shredded lettuce, pickles, minced onions, and a Thousand Island-type dressing advertised as "special sauce", on a three-slice sesame-seed bun.
+The Big Mac is a brand of cheeseburger sold by the international fast food restaurant chain McDonald's.
+It was introduced by a Greater Pittsburgh area franchisee in 1967 and expanded nationwide in 1968, and is widely regarded as the company's flagship product.

+The hamburger features a three-slice sesame-seed bun containing two beef patties, one slice of cheese, shredded lettuce, pickles, minced onions, and a thousand island-type dressing advertised as "special sauce".
+Seasonal and regional variants have been offered, including chicken versions.

+The Big Mac is known worldwide and often used as a symbol of American capitalism and decadence.
+The Economist has used it as a reference point for comparing the cost of living in different countries – the Big Mac Index – as it is so widely available and is comparable across markets.

 History

-The Big Mac was created by Jim Delligatti, who operated several McDonald's restaurants in the Pittsburgh area.
+The Big Mac was created by Jim Delligatti, who stated later he did not invent the Big Mac but merely copied the double deck hamburger marketed by the Big Boy hamburger chain since the 1940s.
+Mr. Delligatti operated several McDonald's restaurants in the Pittsburgh area.
 It was created in the kitchen of Delligatti's first McDonald's franchise, located on McKnight Road in suburban Ross Township.

 The Big Mac debuted at the McDonald's owned by Delligatti in Uniontown, Pennsylvania, on April 22, 1967, selling for US$0.45.

 It was designed to compete with Big Boy Restaurants' Big Boy hamburger.
 Eat'n Park was the Pittsburgh area's Big Boy franchisee at the time.
 The Big Mac proved popular and it was added to the menu of all U.S. McDonald's restaurants in 1968.

 The Big Mac had two previous names, both of which failed in the marketplace: the Aristocrat and the Blue Ribbon Burger.
 The third name, Big Mac, was created by Esther Glickstein Rose, a 21-year-old advertising secretary who worked at McDonald's corporate headquarters in Oak Brook, Illinois.

 Product

 The Big Mac is made with two 1.6 oz beef patties, a "special sauce" (similar to Thousand Island dressing), shredded iceberg lettuce, one processed American cheese slice, two slices of dill pickle, and minced onions, served on a three slice sesame seed bun.
 On October 1, 2018, McDonald's announced that it would remove all artificial preservatives, flavors, and coloring from the Big Mac.

-The Big Mac is known worldwide and is often used as a symbol of American capitalism and decadence.
-The Economist has used it as a reference point for comparing the cost of living in different countries – the Big Mac Index – as it is so widely available and is comparable across markets.
-This index is sometimes referred to as Burgernomics.